 Western-style wedding ceremony

 A typical western-style wedding package in Phuket will usually include a blessing ceremony performed by a secular professional celebrant, similar to the US wedding ceremony we see in most Hollywood movies: flowered chairs on the side of a central aisle leading to a small stage/altar, also decorated with flowers, on which stand the bride and groom, accompanied by the celebrant leading the vow exchange and ring exchange ceremony.

 It may also include fresh floral arrangements, the wedding cake and champagne (or sparkling wine), and a photographer or videographer to record the ceremony and reception.
-Some resorts offer live music and wedding spa packages, or such exotic extras as having a baby elephant join the ceremony, laser and fireworks shows or a plant-it-yourself “love tree” in the resort garden, for example.
+Some resorts offer live music and wedding spa packages, or such exotic extras as having a baby elephant join the ceremony, laser and fireworks show or a plant-it-yourself “love tree” in the resort garden, for instance.

 Catholic and Protestant ceremonies can also be arranged by most of the Phuket wedding planners.

-If you are planning your Phuket wedding be a legal marriage, then you must have the proper paperwork in hand.
-Please read wedding legality in Phuket to get all information required.
+If you are planning your Phuket wedding to be a legal marriage, then you must have the proper paperwork in hand.